 District Attorney Natalie Paine needs to determine which witness provided that testimony and whether perjury occurred.

-No Account, But Headed to Judgement, Anyway sounds like a sermon harkening to passing into eternity that we all face, but as Mayor Copenhaver once told me “You ain’t dead yet!.”
+No Account, But Headed to Judgment, anyway sounds like a sermon hearkening to passing into eternity that we all face, but as Mayor Copenhaver once told me, “You ain’t dead yet!”

-At Commissioner Sias’ last meeting DA Paine was posed the question “Is the RULE OF LAW DEAD?”
-After all, the most powerful, revered man in Georgia politics, had $2 million invested in banks and other financial institutions involved with drug money laundering, among other things.
-The Legislature two sessions ago decriminalized banking crimes in our state which was number 1 in mortgage fraud five years running.
+At Commissioner Sias’ last meeting DA Paine was posed the question, “Is the RULE OF LAW DEAD?”
+After all, the most powerful, revered man in Georgia politics had $2 million invested in banks and other financial institutions involved with drug money laundering, among other things.
+The Legislature two sessions ago decriminalized banking crimes in our state, which was number one in mortgage fraud five years running.
 Then there is Equipmentgate.
 What happens in Atlanta and Washington is not yours, but what happened in Lincoln County is fully on your account, but you want to be no account for that.

 You are faced with the same thing.
 This body is confronted by the truth of Equipmentgate.
 You must do the impossible for the next 6 months and together rise to account before Augusta.
 Justice must be served and accountability restored.
 Former Director Johnson must be dealt with, this Administrator must be phased out, her contract not extended, and a forensic audit of the landfill done.

 The consequences of the 1/3 of the scandal resting with the Sheriff’s Department are simply chilling.
 The sheriff must remove those involved.

 Lady Justice has been dead in Augusta so long she stinketh like Lazarus.
 It is time for her resurrection.

 Update: At the conclusion of these remarks, Augusta Mayor Hardie Davis, Jr. took umbrage with them and made thinly-veiled threats that, “There will be consequences!”